Catholic Common Ground Initiative

 The Catholic Common Ground Initiative is an intra-ecclesial relations effort launched in 1996 by the National Pastoral Life Center.
 Its original goal was to dialogue with dissenting Catholics on a variety of unresolved issues that came about in the years following the Second Vatican Council.
 One of its most notable proponents was the late Cardinal Joseph Bernardin of Chicago.

-This initiative was met with strong opposition from leading bishops in the United States.
-Cardinals William Wakefield Baum, James Aloysius Hickey, and Bernard Francis Law were especially opposed to any undesirable concessions regarding Catholic teachings on moral theology.
-The New Oxford Review was also opposed to it.

-Its current purpose and central mission is "to promote dialogue within the Church on a variety of theological and social issues, including the changing roles of women, human sexuality, healthcare reform, and immigration—challenges facing not just the American Catholic Church but the United States as a whole."
+Its current purpose and central mission is to promote dialogue within the Church on a variety of theological and social issues, including the changing roles of women, human sexuality, healthcare reform, and immigration—challenges facing not just the American Catholic Church but the United States as a whole.
 Since 2009, the CCGI has been a pivotal component of The Bernardin Center for Theology and Ministry, housed at Catholic Theological Union in Chicago.

 National Pastoral Life Center

 The National Pastoral Life Center was an organization whose goal was to serve the leadership of the Catholic Church's pastoral ministry, particularly in parishes and diocesan offices.
 It was founded in 1983 by Rev. Msgr.
-Philip J. Murnion with the help of the National Conference of Catholic Bishops.
-It was the publisher of Church magazine.
+Philip J. Murnion, of the Archdiocese of New York, with the help of the National Conference of Catholic Bishops "to study and advance the development of parish ministry in a changing U.S. church".
+It was the publisher of Church magazine, a professional quarterly of pastoral theology and ministry written especially for pastors, parish leaders, and members of diocesan offices.
+Its founding editor was Margaret O’Brien Steinfels, who began editing the magazine in 1986.
+The magazine won awards from the Catholic Press Association.

-In 1996, the NPLC created a debate in the Church by proposing the Catholic Common Ground Initiative, whose goal was dialogue with dissenting Catholics on a variety of unresolved issues that came about in the years following the Second Vatican Council.
-This initiative was met with strong opposition from leading bishops in the United States.
+Catherine Patten, RSHM was the coordinator of the Catholic Common Ground Initiative at the National Pastoral Life Center in New York since its beginning in 1996.
 In November 2009, it was announced that the NPLC was closing down after 25 years of service to the Catholic Church in the United States.